 Other blockchain platforms that allow building dapps include EOS, TRON, Steem, and a few others.
 At the same time, these other chains host considerably fewer blockchain apps compared to Ethereum:

-That’s probably because Ethereum nodes became the powerhouse for the second-largest cryptocurrency in the world and because it offered the core technology for building distributed apps — smart contracts.
+That’s probably because Ethereum nodes became the powerhouse for the second-largest cryptocurrency in the world and because it premiered the core technology for building distributed apps — smart contracts.
 Therefore, many founder choose to create blockchain applications on Ethereum.

 Please note that the number of dapps available on Ethereum and other chains we’ve just covered includes only those public distributed apps that work right on blockchains.
 That means they can be freely accessed by any member of the chain.